Suddenly, Russian companies are supposed to buy their own air defense systems

 Russia fears aerial bombardment from Ukraine: companies should arm themselves

 To prevent this, the State Duma recommended that companies get anti-aircraft systems like this one Moscow Times reported.
-Andrei Kartapolov, head of the Defense Committee in the Russian House of Commons, advised companies to prepare themselves for combating drones in this way, since the Defense Ministry’s funds “are concentrated on securing important state and military facilities”.
+Andrei Kartapolov, head of the defense committee in the Russian lower house, advised the companies to prepare themselves for the fight against drones in this way, since the funds of the defense ministry “are concentrated on securing important state and military facilities”.

 Politicians have their own way of setting priorities.
 According to the Weimar-born general, there are “relatively inexpensive anti-drone countermeasures that any self-respecting company can buy and install on their facilities.”